-The University of Minnesota's Program in Occupational Therapy delivers the entry-level Master of OT curriculum using a hybrid model of delivery.
-This model combines distance and traditional educational methodologies to afford learning-in-place/learning-on-demand, to encourage an increase in occupational therapy workforce within currently underserved areas.
-Toward these goals, the didactic curriculum combines use of distance learning strategies, with on-campus experiences used when there is a need for real-time, face to face interaction or an emphasis on hands-on professional skill development or a need to experience unique devices/materials.
+The University of Minnesota's Program in Occupational Therapy delivers the entry-level doctoral OT curriculum using a hybrid model of delivery which combines distance and traditional educational methodologies to afford in-place, ondemand learning, and to encourage growth in the occupational therapy workforce within currently underserved areas.
+The didactic curriculum combines online learning activities with on-campus experiences based in the belief that knowledge goals are generally achieved best online while hands-on professional skill development or experience with unique devices/ materials best occurs during real-time, face to face interaction.